KSP2Community/PatchManagerDocs/Writerside/topics/Rulesets-Selectors-and-Selection-Blocks.md

 "wheel_0v_rover".

 ## List of Builtin Rulesets
-- `:parts` this ruleset matches the part definitions in the game (and makes their object form more ameniable to patching)
+- `:parts` this ruleset matches the part definitions in the game (and makes their object form more conducive to patching)
-- `:resources` this ruleset matches the resource definitions in the game (and again makes their object form more ameniable to patching)
+- `:resources` this ruleset matches the resource definitions in the game (and again makes their object form more conducive to patching)
 - `:json` this ruleset just matches every json file and does no transformations on them

 ## List of Selectors